Surfing the menu: The best Gold Coast restaurants by precinct

 If you’re into sharing, pull up a seat kitchen-side at Social Eating House for a theatrical dining experience, or keep the tapas coming at BiN 89.
 If you notice the BiN brand across the coast, you’re not going mad.
 With iterations in Broadbeach, Mermaid Beach (inside Pacific Fair Shopping Centre), Burleigh Heads and Coolangatta (more on that later), the menus might vary but the tapas retain the same high standard across the (cheese)board.

 We’re not surprised Kiyomi scored a coveted chef’s hat in the 2017 Brisbane Times Good Food Guide.
-Tucked neatly away inside Jupiter’s Hotel & Casino (currently undergoing a $347 million refurbishment), this modern Japanese restaurant hits all the right notes.
+Tucked neatly away inside The Star Grand, this modern Japanese restaurant hits all the right notes.
 (Read our full review in this post.)

 For a more high-end Japanese dining experience, book in for the incredible degustation at TEN Japanese Restuarant (also with one chef’s hat) or if Asian fusion is more your bag, check out Mamasan Kitchen + Bar (hello, spanner crab ravioli dumplings!) and the new Hideaway Kitchen and Bar.